Jashan8060/Jarvis-Virtual-Assistant1/resume.md

 - Implemented a user-friendly interface for restaurant and food item management.

 **Fake News Detecting app (CS50 Project)** *(Ongoing)*
-- Using NLP concept and python libraries such as spacy to identify misinformation.
+- Developing an NLP-based system using Python & spaCy to analyze and detect misinformation.

 ---